Ledo Road: Current status

 Jairampur and Pangsau Pass for the Chinese soldiers and labourers who built the road, a still existing bridge near Nampong nicknamed "Hell's Gate" due to treacherous conditions and landslides in the area.
 In Myanmar, he found villagers using a World War II gas tank as a water tank in Kachin state, and the gravel road between Myitkyina and Tanai was very wide and well used but unpaved.
 In China, he found World War II trenches in Songshan in Yunnan province which was a site of fierce battles between Japanese defenders and Chinese attackers in June 1944, and a brass relief honoring Chinese and American soldiers in Tengchong in Yunnan.
 A post went viral in Philippines in 2019 which showed the current picture of 24-zigzag hairpin turns of Stilwell road on a mountain slope in Qinglong County in Guizhou province of China.
 It turned out to be a photo taken by Findlay Kember on his earlier trip.

 In 2015, it was not possible to cross the border on the Ledo Road due to visa restrictions.
 In 2015, the section from Namyun to Pangsau Pass in Burma was a "heavily rutted muddy track" through the jungle according to a BBC correspondent.

-In 2016, Indian Government restored & expanded the Stillwell Road uptill Dibrugarh running through Margherita, Digboi, Tinsukia.
+In 2016, Indian Government restored and expanded the Stillwell Road uptill Dibrugarh running through Margherita, Digboi, Tinsukia.
 Currently the 175 km stretch of Stillwell Road is in India & it is the part of Asian Highway 2 or AH2.
 In India Stilwell Road is known as NH315 from Makum to Pangsu Pass.
 The stretch between Dibrugarh to Makum falls under NH15.
 In 2016-17, China called for restoration of Stilwell Road.

 A display board at Stilwell Park in Lekhapani near Ledo marks the starting point of the Ledo Road.